Why am I hearing so much about “SLATs”?

 First and foremost, it is important to understand that the gifting spouse must give up all direct control over and access to the trust assets.
 Because the gifting spouse cannot be a trustee of the SLAT, he or she will not have any say in whether and when distributions will be made to the beneficiaries.
 And, as mentioned previously, the gifting spouse cannot be a beneficiary of the SLAT but may retain the ability to remove and replace the trustee with another independent trustee, who may or may not agree with the gifting spouse’s views regarding the trust.
 Many couples who consider SLAT planning ultimately decide they are not comfortable losing this much control over their assets.

-Second, remember that the purpose of a SLAT is to use the gifting spouse’s currently elevated federal exemption before it disappears.
+Second, remember that the purpose of a SLAT is to use the gifting spouse’s elevated federal exemption.
 As a result, the tax-planning benefits of a SLAT diminish if the beneficiary spouse receives significant distributions from the trust, thereby reducing the trust’s ability to grow for the benefit of the other beneficiaries.
-If there is a reasonable likelihood that the couple will need access to the SLAT funds during the beneficiary spouse’s lifetime, they may wish to consider funding the SLAT with less than the full exemption, or simply not funding a SLAT (or any irrevocable trust) at all.
+If there is a reasonable likelihood that the couple will need access to the SLAT funds during the beneficiary spouse’s lifetime, they may wish to consider funding the SLAT with a lesser amount, or simply not funding a SLAT (or any irrevocable trust) at all.

 On a related note, any indirect economic benefit that the gifting spouse may expect to be available to him or her through discretionary distributions to the beneficiary spouse would be eliminated if the beneficiary spouse dies prematurely or if the couple divorces.
 Therefore, it is critical for a couple to consider how the current dynamics of their marriage might change over time, and to share the same fundamental understanding of how a SLAT fits into their overall wealth-planning goals.
 Although it is possible for a SLAT’s terms to eliminate an ex-spouse’s beneficial interest, the couple may disagree on the use of such terms.